 I’ll mention LinkedIn again because this is absolutely one of the easiest and best ways to get your work noticed by target clients in your niche.

 The posts you share don’t have to be long but they should free of spelling errors, grammatically correct and above all, interesting reads.
+You can use a tool like Grammarly to check for spelling or grammar mistakes.

 Aside from starting a blog and posting on LinkedIn, here are a few other ways to create clips for your portfolio: